undreamai/LLMUnity/README.md

 Save the scene, run and enjoy!

 ## Use your own model
-LLM for Unity uses the [Mistral 7B Instruct](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), [OpenHermes 2.5](https://huggingface.co/teknium/OpenHermes-2.5-Mistral-7B) or [Microsoft Phi-3](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf) model by default, quantised with the Q4 method.<br>
+LLM for Unity has different state of the art models built-in for different model sizes, quantised with the Q4_K_M method.<br>

 Alternative models can be downloaded from [HuggingFace](https://huggingface.co/models?library=gguf&sort=downloads).<br>
 The required model format is .gguf as defined by the llama.cpp.<br>
-HuggingFace models can be converted to gguf with this [online converter](https://huggingface.co/spaces/ggml-org/gguf-my-repo).<br>
+HuggingFace models can alternatively be converted to gguf with this [online converter](https://huggingface.co/spaces/ggml-org/gguf-my-repo).<br>

 ❕ Before using any model make sure you **check their license** ❕